What To Do If You Had A Great Wedding & Now You're Dealing With Post-Wedding Comedown

 “I don’t think I’ve ever felt this miserable in my life,” I said to my new husband, two months after our wedding day.

-We were sitting in our flat, happily married, and I certainly wasn’t hinting at divorce, so what was going on?
+We were sitting in our apartment, happily married, and I certainly wasn’t hinting at divorce, so what was going on?

-As this year’s wedding season wraps, I recognise the signs of the post-wedding slump in my newly married friends.
-The constant #tbt snaps on Instagram, the clamour of "Let’s go get drunk!" and the sudden dissatisfaction with jobs, homes and even husbands.
+As this year’s wedding season wraps up, I recognize the signs of the post-wedding slump in my newly married friends.
+The constant #tbt snaps on Instagram, the clamor of "Let’s go get drunk!" and the sudden dissatisfaction with jobs, homes, and even husbands.
 It’s the post-nuptial depression no one prepares you for, which brings the gaping question, "What next?"
 Especially if, like me, the answer to that question is NOT babies.

 Advertisement